Why We Don’t Use Dyed Mulch

 Origin of Dyed Mulch

-Dyed mulches (black, red, green and other colors) are usually made up of recycled wood waste.
+Dyed mulches (black, red, green and other colors) are usually (with few exceptions) made up of recycled wood waste.
 This trash wood can come from old hardwood pallets, old decking, demolished buildings or worse yet pressure treated CCA lumber.
 CCA stands for Chromium, Copper and Arsenic; chemicals used to preserve wood.
-This ground up trash wood is then sprayed with a tinted stain to cover up inconsistencies in the wood and give it a uniform color.
+This ground up trash wood is then sprayed with a tinted to cover up inconsistencies in the wood and give it a uniform color.